ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

 In 1990 two Long-tailed Skippers were discovered, one in South Hadley by T. Fowler on 2 September, the other in Marshfield by D. Clapp sometime in September.
-At the time, these were the northernmost reports from a significant fall flight of the species in 1990 (Fowler, Atlas account).
+These were the northernmost reports from a significant fall flight of the species in 1990 (Fowler, Atlas account), and are the first known Massachusetts records.

-Another significant flight in 1994 produced single Long-tailed Skippers at Foxboro and South Hadley.
+Another significant east coast flight in 1994 produced single Long-tailed Skippers at Foxboro and South Hadley.
 (1994 was also a significant sighting year in New Jersey.)
-In 1996 singles were seen at Rockport and South Dartmouth; 1997 at Topsfield; 1998 at Ipswich and Chatham; 1999 at Agawam; 2002 in Dartmouth and Saugus (not on chart); 2003 at Northampton community gardens and Orange; 2004 in Marblehead; and 2005 in Gloucester and Newbury.
-In 2008 an especially large number (at least 9 different individuals) were seen: in Falmouth (2), Westport (3), Dartmouth (Allen’s Pond), Newbury, Nahant, and Harwich, making that a banner year.
+In 1996 singles were seen at Rockport and South Dartmouth; 1997 at Topsfield; 1998 at Ipswich and Chatham; 1999 at Agawam; 2002 in Dartmouth and Saugus; 2003 at Northampton and Orange; 2004 in Marblehead (2); and 2005 in Gloucester and Newbury.
+In 2008 an especially large number (at least 9 different individuals) were seen-- in Falmouth, Westport, Dartmouth (Allen’s Pond), Newbury, Nahant, and Harwich -- making that a banner year.
 In 2010, a worn individual was reported from Fannie Stebbins Wildlife Sanctuary in Longmeadow.

 State Distribution

-The northbound migrants have arrived mainly along the northeast and southeast coasts, and in the Connecticut River valley.
-From 1990 through 2010, the skipper has been seen in 20 towns.
+Long-tailed Skippers have arrived mainly along the southeast and northeast coasts, including Cape Cod but not (so far as we know) the Islands, and secondarily in the Connecticut River valley.
+From 1990 through 2013, the skipper has been seen in 31 out of a possible 351 towns.

 Broods and Flight Time